sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 ### Task 3: Deploy a service using kubectl

-In this task, deploy the web service using `kubectl`.
+In this task, deploy the web application and expose it to the Internet via a Kubernetes LoadBalancer service.
+You will be using the Kubernetes command line `kubectl` to complete these steps.

 1. Open a **new** Azure Cloud Shell console.